-How to visit 15 Melaka Attractions in 3 hours?
+How to visit 15 Melaka Attractions in half a day?
 Well, it isn’t really difficult because many attractions in Melaka are compactly located around Jonker Street.
 A google map and a working GPS on your phone are all you need to wander around Melaka like an expert.
 Of course, you’ll have to first mark down these locations as part of your travel research.

 In this post, I’ll link you to these locations.
 What you’ll need to do is to click on each location link, and then “save” them to your google map.
 Me nice or not? :)

 As shared in my earlier post, I had to cover the first 10 attractions in a hurry due to special circumstances.
 Ideally, one full day would be better especially if you want to enter some museums or enjoy a more relaxing pace.
 But you know that you can cover them in half a day if you want to.

 Alright, without any further ado, let us start the official half-day tour of Melaka.
 I’m listing these attractions in chronological order of my travel.
 Enjoy! :)